 The Oxford is a large woolly sheep and would have been valued for its fantastic fleece as well as its meat in times gone by.
 Unfortunately it lost its popularity as a breed when the supermarkets required smaller joints to fit in plastic boxes.

 The Oxford Down is on the Rare Breeds Survival Trust's list as a minority breed, meaning there are only in the region of 1500 breeding females in the country.
 Although it sounds counterintuitive, the best way to prevent a breed from becoming extinct is to eat it.
 This gives value to the breed and finances the running of the commercial flocks that are vital to their survival.

-Last year, the shoulder of lamb won a Great Taste award and was described by the judging panel as "Delicate but with true flavour.
+In 2019, the shoulder of lamb won a Great Taste award and was described by the judging panel as "Delicate but with true flavour.
 Very tender with natural herbaceous notes" Only the top entries are awarded a prize, either 1, 2 or 3 gold stars so we were delighted to get 2 gold stars.

 Our lamb is available as whole or half plus lamb taster boxes from June onwards each year.